 “I know that when dealing with legislation, the devil is in the details,” Spotts said.
 “You really need to see the actual legislation, not the talking points.”

-Councilman Jimmy Hughes said the city did its due diligence in helping draft the proposed legislation to benefit the widest range of residents and uses possible and that anyone who has concerns about the bill going forward needs bring them before congressional representatives.
+Councilman Jimmie Hughes said the city did its due diligence in helping draft the proposed legislation to benefit the widest range of residents and uses possible and that anyone who has concerns about the bill going forward needs bring them before congressional representatives.

 “There’s some stuff that’s not known yet,” Hughes said.
 “Congress gets this bill – it could be chopped to pieces.
 We can’t control that.”